-The Key Communities are learning communities for first year, second year, and continuing students designed to honor the identities and strengths of each student to foster students transition to and through the University.
-The Key Communities are one of the most diverse communities on campus, with the majority of students identifying as a student of color and/or first generation to college, who are committed to creating and nurturing inclusive environments that welcome, value and affirm the diverse identities of our students.
+The Key Communities are learning communities for first year, second year, and continuing students designed to honor the strengths of each student to foster students transition to and through the University.
+Students participating in the Key Communities are committed to creating welcoming environments.
+This type of environment is created through student engagement conversations, programs, and educational opportunities.

 Through Key, students have the opportunity to: